E-SWAN Newsletter

 Interested in the newest publications?
 Sign up for e-mail alert

-The next European Space Weather Week (ESWW 2025) will be held in Umeå, Sweden from 27th - 31st October 2025 in a hybrid format.
+European Space Weather Week (ESWW) 2025 will be held in Umeå, Sweden from 27th - 31st October in a hybrid format.
 The overarching theme for ESWW2025 is ‘Technological expansion of the Arctic: the new frontiers of space weather’.

 The ESWW conference is an excellent opportunity for people from all over the world to gather and discuss the most recent insights in space weather and space climate, and to address the emerging challenges and impacts.
 Science, observations, data exploitation, data standards and metadata, service development, operational models, engineering and industrial needs are all important aspects of the field that are addressed.

 One of the strengths of ESWW is that participants can contribute significantly to its content through Parallel Sessions, Plenary Sessions and Topical Discussion Meetings (TDMs).
-The ESWW Programme Committee (PC) and Local Organising Committee (LOC) are pleased to announce that the call for the convening of these sessions will be open during the following time window:
+The ESWW Programme Committee (PC) and Local Organising Committee (LOC) are pleased to announce that the call for the convening of these sessions is now open with the following closing dates:

 A short synopsis of each element is given below.
-More information will be made available on the ESWW2025 website in due course:
+More information is available on the ESWW2025 website:

 Topical Discussion Meetings